Scheduled Actions Overview

 3. Trigger Processing

-curl -X GET "https://yourapp.com/api/v1/cron/process" \
+curl -s "https://yourapp.com/api/v1/cron/process" \

 -H "x-cron-secret: YOUR_CRON_SECRET"